Constellations-AI/TradingSystem/README.md

 ## Disclaimer

 This trading system is a personal research experiment designed to explore multi-agent AI coordination and decision-making frameworks.
 It has no affiliation with the trading personalities depicted and provides no investment recommendations.
 The algorithms are continuously evolving as part of ongoing research.

----

-**Founded by Dr. Joanne Lo** - Former CTO of Special Operations Command, Pacific (SOCPAC) and CEO of Elysian Labs.